-The Kiamabara factory is located in the town of Kabare in the Gichugu division of the Nyeri district in Central Province.
+The Kiamabara factory is located in the town of Kabare in the Nyeri district in Central Province, Kenya.
 There are around 4800 active members of the cooperative and each member has on average around half a hectare of land for coffee growing alongside macadamia, beans, banana and maize.
 The area has deep, well drained and fertile red volcanic soil at altitudes of around 1900 metres above sea level with 953mm of rainfall annually.

 The coffee is handpicked by smallholder members and delivered to the Kiamabara factory where it is pulped.
 This initially separates the dense beans from the immature ‘mbuni’s (floaters) using water floatation which means the denser beans will sink and be sent through channels to the fermentation tank.
 This first stage of fermentation will last for around 24 hours, after which the beans are washed and sent to the secondary fermentation tank for another 12-24 hours.